top of page

 • Spinal Causes

 Chronic upper back pain often necessitates a comprehensive treatment strategy, combining physical therapy, ergonomic adjustments, stress management, and, in some cases, medical interventions.
-For chronic muscular upper back pain, incorporating trigger point massage into daily self-care routines is highly recommended.
-This approach can help alleviate muscle tension, improve blood flow, and reduce discomfort, making it an effective and accessible option for home treatment.
+For chronic upper back pain, incorporating upper back stretch and trigger point massage into daily self-care routines is highly recommended.
+This approach can help alleviate muscle tension, improve spine alignment , making it an effective and accessible option for home treatment.

 Trigger point massage performed by a therapist can be highly effective but may also be costly and time-consuming.
 Fortunately, with the right tools, you can achieve similar benefits through daily self-care massage to relieve chronic upper back pain.